snowleopard/graph-families/real/README.md

 # Real-life benchmarks

-This subdirectory contains real-life benchmarks for _graph families_ and associated algorithms.
+Real-life benchmarks for _graph families_ and associated algorithms.

+## processors

+This subdirectory contains graph families corresponding to subsets of processor instructions.